A clear European focus based on transnational cooperation

 Board of Directors

-Päivi Jokinen is Vice Chair of EWoB European Women on Boards since June 2019 and will assume the role of association Chair from October 2019 onwards.
+Päivi Jokinen is Chairwoman of EWoB European Women on Boards since October 2019.

 Päivi is an international business leader with strong growth and innovation mindset.
 During the years she has worked in many industries and positions in Finland, Mexico, Singapore, Indonesia and Belgium in the areas of education, consulting, marketing, communications, strategy, innovation and sales.
 Before dedicating her time to EWoB, she was responsible for the profit and loss of a 300M EUR global foodservice board business line.